sdt6585/convergence-docs/Game Design Document.md

 The head offices of the Exchequor are on Hullusta, one of the largest independent planetoid stations.
 Their offices comprise an entire city section where it is said the streets are made of the finest midnight marble.

 ### The Free Syndicate
 The "Free" Syndicate is a lose association of smugglers, illicit market makers, and pirates that leech of the bottom Confederation society.
 Most activity is centered on Satellite Cities where shipments can be modified and switched en route.
+At least, that's what the CAR would have you believe.

-The affiliates of the Syndicate claim sovereignty as indepedent citizens of the Universe.
+The affiliates of the Syndicate claim sovereignty as independent citizens of the Universe.
 This status has proliferated since the opening of the CAR-0 (Cairo) gate.
 The uncounted star systems of Conway's Web are particularly resplendent with life, which encourages the "Seed of Life" tale Conway spread on his return.

+The Free Syndicate is really comprised of representatives of the trading interests of planetary and orbital systems within the Rift.
+Individual systems tend to be self-governing, and larger ones may contain multiple factions within themselves.
+These disparate peoples have tenuous threads that unite them against a common enemy: the CAR.

+Notable Characters:
+- Elias Mansel (Human), Presider
+- Xazel (C'than), Director of Intelligence
+- Rose Axel (Human), Director of Commerce
+- Burzz Grokash (Troydian), Director of Defense

 Fairy tale or not, the rare resources, particularly of a biological nature, make bold adventurers rich.